hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/roughness.md

 * **Joined layer**: click on the **...** button > **Save to file** > navigate to the **project folder** > **enter a filename, such as `friction-pts-at`**
 * Click on **Run**.

 The error message *No spatial index exists for input layer, performance will be severely degraded* can be ignored for this application.
-Still, to verify false output, it might be wise to also define the layer **Unjoinable features from first layer**.
+Still, to verify any false output, it might be wise to also define the layer **Unjoinable features from first layer**.

 As a result, the **friction-pts-at** is available in the **Layers** panel (see {numref}`Fig. %s <fric-pts-open-at>`).